Dusty Springfield, Part Two

 With that request in mind, he assembled the writers who had contributed to those earlier albums: Neil Brian Goldberg, Gil Slavin, Ned Albright and brothers Mike and Steve Soles.
 Then he commissioned material from them like Motown's Berry Gordy would have, encouraging competition by dangling the prospect of a hit Dusty Springfield recording before their noses.
 Barry would take part in the competition, too, writing alone and with Bobby Bloom.
 Hardly one to be left out of plans for her own album, Dusty fielded several song suggestions of her own.

 By January of 1971, the material had been settled on, and Barry took his regular session crew (guitarists Hugh McCracken, Trade Martin and Al Gorgoni, keyboard-player Ron Frangipane, drummer Gary Chester and others) into Manhattan's Century Sound Studios, which he co-owned.
 The tracks were completed over a period of six months.
-A variety of music arrangers contributed charts, but none of their contributions were used in the end.
-Joe Renzetti, one of the arrangers who was hired, has confirmed this fact.
-Barry didn't want to bury the songs in heavy orchestration, so he sketched out the bare bones arrangements himself.
-He knew that Dusty's voice needed to be the album's centerpiece.
+Arranger Dean Christopher recalls a variety of music arrangers contributing charts, including himself; he states that Jimmy "Wiz" Wisner was the main arranger on the project that and Lee Holdridge was also commissioned.
+However, Joe Renzetti, another of the arrangers hired, suggests that little of their work showed up on the tracks.
+Barry didn't want to bury the songs in heavy orchestration, so he sketched out bare bones arrangements himself.
+He felt that Dusty's voice needed to be the album's centerpiece.
 Vocal tracks were cut during the final sessions in May and June, with just Dusty, Barry and engineer Joe Venneri in the studio.

-For the purpose of refuting that rumor in particular, let's pretend that Dusty's unreleased Atlantic set is indeed available as a stand-alone collection, with the full songwriter credits Rhino's producers neglected to provide, and an appropriate title.
-Biographer David Bret says that the album title was going to be Faithful.
-I prefer to call it Dusty In New York, after one of her early British extended play discs.
+For the purpose of refuting that notion, let's pretend that Dusty's unreleased Atlantic set is available in a good song sequence, with the full songwriter credits that Rhino's producers neglected to provide.
+Biographer David Bret says that the album title was going to be Faithful, and Real Gone Music ran with it.
+I prefer to call the LP Dusty In New York, after one of her early British extended play discs.

 "I'll Be Faithful" is a wonderful, laid-back, Sunday-afternoon promenade of a ballad, the kind of number Brook Benton would've felt right at home with.
 In fact, it's easier to imagine a man singing this Ned Albright/Mike and Steve Soles tune, because it's a wedding proposal set to music.
 You can clearly picture a male suitor on bended knee, the hands of his intended pressed between his own, as he declares I have promised love forever/There will be no end.
 Is it right for Dusty to be playing this kind of role?
 Is it believable?
 Yes it is, and yes, she is.
 As she demonstrated back in 1963 by cutting records like "Can I Get A Witness?" and "Twenty-Four Hours From Tulsa," Dusty didn't hesitate to challenge gender roles if she wanted to do a song badly enough.